r-caamano/zfw/README.md

 identify either local passthrough with value of 0 and the other is tunnel redirect mode with value of 65535.

 - Example
-If you disable default ssh ahndling and assuming device interface ip is 172.16.240.1 and you want to insert map entry to with source filtering to only allow rule for ip source ip 10.1.1.1/32 to reach 172.16.240.1.
+If you disable default ssh handling and assuming device interface ip is 172.16.240.1 and you want to insert map entry to with source filtering to only allow rule for ip source ip 10.1.1.1/32 to reach 172.16.240.1.
 Notice -t 0 this means it drops to local OS stack not redirected to tproxy or tunnel.